kiharalab/MAINMASTplugin/README.md

 chimera
 ```
 Once the Chimera is open, you have to add MAINMASTplugin extension to Chimera program.

+To do this, first got to Chimera  `Favorites`-> `Preferences...`-> `Tools`, then click `Add...`, then select the MAINMASTplugin folder you just selected and click `Close`.
+Finally, click `Save` to apply the change.
+REMEMBER: when select the MAINMASTplugin folder, only click the folder once.
+Do not select any of the child folders.
+For example, if the folder is located at "Desktop/MAINMASTplugin", you should see Third-party plugin locations showing "Desktop".

-To do this, simply go to Chimera  `Tools`-> `General Controls`-> `IDLE`
+Finally, go to Chimera  `Tools`-> `General Controls`-> `IDLE`

-Then, chimera will open a Python Shell window.
+Chimera will open a Python Shell window.
 In the command line, type

 ```
 import MainMastUI.gui